jonXue92/JavaGit/readme.md

 2. **BasicAlgorithm**: The useful codes while learning the JiuZhang Basic Algorithm(Java) course.

 3. **JavaLessons**: The codes while learning the Java courses of Zhejiang University on MOOC.

+4. **LessonsNotes**: The notes while learning the Java courses of Zhejiang University on MOOC.